Admission Process for the Master's Program

 For further questions regarding this process, please visit the University's Admissions site .

 The Graduate Program in Secondary Education does not require GRE scores.

-After reviewing our Departmental Application , send your completed departmental application and all accompanying documents to Raquel Clovery, Admissions Assistant to the MSE Degree in Secondary Education.
+STEP TWO: After reviewing our Departmental Application, email a scanned version of your completed departmental application and all accompanying documents to Raquel Clovery, Admissions Assistant to the MSE Degree in Secondary Education.
 (The Departmental Application is a Google Doc, so you will need to download or make a copy of the application so that you can complete it.)

 Telephone: (657) 278-4028